 Munich’s beer history even plays a prominent role in WWII history.
 Hitler’s famous Beer Hall Putsch happened in Munich, as he attempted to take over the Bavarian government and occupied a local beer hall the Bürgerbräukeller.
 Hilter also often met with his closest Nazi allies in the historic Hofbräuhaus, which still stands today.
-However, after the war, Munich’s booming beer industry crashed, with many breweries closing their doors and international exports dwindled, and the economy struggled.
+However, after the war, Munich’s booming beer industry crashed, with many breweries closing their doors causing international exports to decline as the economy struggled.

-Munich’s beer scene was able to recover with the beer industry, now generating billions of Euro to the Munich and German economy.
+Munich’s beer scene was able to recover and now generates billions of Euros to the Munich and German economy.
 Oktoberfest alone generates around 1.2 billion in two weeks.
-Many of Munich’s elite families developed their status thanks for their involvement in the beer industry from owning Oktoberfest tents, operating breweries, or owning a Keller serving one of Munich’s six most famous breweries.
+Many of Munich’s elite families developed their status thanks for their involvement in the beer industry from owning Oktoberfest tents, operating breweries, or owning a Keller serving beer from one of Munich’s six most famous breweries.

 Beer Etiquette & Traditions